PufferFinance/PufferPool/docs/PufferProtocol.md

 * [Protocol Maintenance](#protocol-maintenance)

 #### Important state variables

+* `uint256 internal constant _BURST_THRESHOLD`: Used to cap our pool at 22% of ETH staked, in order to promote and maintain a decentralized Ethereum

 * `bytes32[] moduleWeights`: Defines how to provision queued validators in a weighted round-robin across the various modules